-Viñales, Cuba is no exception to this rule.
+Viñales is no exception to this rule.
 Located just over two hours west of Havana, the town of somewhere between 10,000 and 27,000 (depending on the source) feels relaxed and welcoming.
-And there are lots of cool things to see and do in the area.
+And there are lots of cool things to do in Viñales, Cuba and the surrounding area.

 Deciding to visit Viñales from Havana

 As a visitor flying into Havana, you’ll have plenty of decisions to make regarding which other parts of the country to visit.
 You could go east to the touristy beaches of Varadero, or head much further southeast to the beautiful old-fashioned cities of Trindad and Cienfuegos.

 Or, you could venture to Viñales to the west.
 Viñales felt more touristy than Havana, and I was fine with that.
 At times in Havana it was difficult just to find a nearby convenience store or decent restaurant, so being in a compact city with a main street business district was refreshing.
 And while talking with locals in Havana was awesome, Viñales provided opportunities to chat with other foreign travelers and compare notes about our experiences.

 How can you get from Havana to Viñales?
 One method is to pick up a shared taxi ride to Viñales at the Havana bus terminal for around $15-20 CUC ($15-20 USD) per person.

 There are also comfortable Viazul buses that run between the cities.
 They often sell out, but you can buy tickets for these buses in advance at the station or possibly online, though I haven’t tried to navigate their website.

 The Views of Viñales Valley, a UNESCO World Heritage Site